Random Vector With Continuous Marginals That is Not Continuous

 Note that, if is continuous, then

-Hence, by taking the -th order cross-partial derivative with respect to of both sides of the above equation, we obtain
+Hence, by taking the -th order cross-partial derivative with respect to

 A more rigorous definition of random vector